SteeltoeOSS/Documentation/api/v4/connectors/cosmosdb.md

 ## Cloud Foundry

-This Connector supports the next CloudFoundry tiles:
+This Connector supports the following service brokers:
 - [VMware Tanzu Cloud Service Broker for Azure](https://docs.vmware.com/en/Tanzu-Cloud-Service-Broker-for-Azure/1.4/csb-azure/GUID-index.html)

 You can create and bind an instance to your application by using the Cloud Foundry CLI: